Detectives on the Edge of a Nervous Breakdown: Jason Bentley

 Jason Bentley of Department Z is a parody of Department Ss Jason King, and is played by Peter Richardson.

 Shown to be running a 1970s retro clothes shop (Flares 'R' Us), Bentley dresses in red and purple crushed velvet suits.
 Bentley drives a vintage Bentley (as does Jason King) at a very leisurely, relaxed speed, since he ofttimes has a glass of claret in one hand.
 He bemoans this may eventually become illegal.

 In solving crimes, Bentley prefers to make no visible effort at all, since he anticipates that all the plot devices required to solve the case will arrive by themselves in due course.

 Peter Wyngarde, interviewed on BBC TV when this episode was originally transmitted, was flattered by the parody but insisted that Jason King would never wear crushed velvet.

 Dave Spanker

-TV detectives of the 1990s are principally represented on-screen by Dave Spanker, played by Phil Cornwell and based on the eponymous lead character from Spender.
+Dave Spanker, played by Phil Cornwell is based on the eponymous lead character from Spender.

-In appearance, he is unshaven with untidy shoulder-length hair, but he wears "expensive Armani suits".
+He is unshaven with untidy shoulder-length hair, but he wears "expensive Armani suits".
 In action, he is dour, slow-moving and speaks very little, except in nostalgic non-sequiturs about shipbuilding on the Tyne.
 Upon arrival at all locations he prefers to stand gazing out of an available window.
 The writers draw attention to the fact that he always sensibly parks and central-locks his Ford Sierra.

 There is some crossover between the parodying of the Spender character and the actor who played him, Jimmy Nail, as when a musical number ends with a line from Nail's 1992 single, "Ain't No Doubt".